-Throughout the field investigation, groundwater conditions were monitored during advancement of boreholes, and water level readings were measured on multiple occasions following the completion of fieldwork in all of the accessible ten (10) installed monitoring wells
+Throughout the field investigation, groundwater conditions were monitored during advancement of boreholes, and water level readings were measured on multiple occasions following the completion of fieldwork in all of the accessible thirteen (13) installed monitoring wells

-Groundwater levels were measured at depths ranging between 1.99 (Borehole 5) and 5.39 mbgs (Borehole 1), corresponding to elevations ranging between 425.02 and 423.56 m.
+Groundwater levels were measured at depths ranging between 2.27 (Borehole 5) and 0.25 mbgs (Borehole 8), corresponding to elevations ranging between 423.62 and 420.28 m.
 The groundwater measurements for each monitoring well collected thus far for the investigation (February to October 2024) are summarized in Table 1 (Appendix D).
 It is noted that the observed groundwater table will fluctuate seasonally, such as during the spring following the period of peak snow melt, and in response to major weather events.
 It is possible that peak water levels could be up to 0.5 m higher than those measured in this investigation.

 Figure 5, also included in Appendix D, presents an interpretation of the water table configuration and shallow groundwater flow directions across the property using the groundwater elevation measurements gathered on September 18, 2024.
-The water table mimics the topography of the site with shallow groundwater flowing towards the south/southeastern portion of the property in the direction of a nearby wetland.
+The water table mimics the topography of the site with shallow groundwater flowing southerly towards the southeastern portion of the property in the direction of the wetland.
+Additionally, groundwater appears to also flow into the existing drainage feature located within the southwestern corner of the site.

-Well response tests (slug/bail tests) were completed at two (2) of the monitoring well locations (Boreholes 1 and 5) on March 11, 2024, to provide a more accurate estimate of the hydraulic conductivity (K) (or permeability) of the saturated aquifer soil strata.
-These tests resulted in hydraulic conductivity values ranging from 9×10^{-5} to 1×10^{-4} m/s.
-These results are graphically presented in Appendix C, and a summary of the data is also included in Table 1 (Appendix D).
+Well response tests (slug/bail tests) were completed at three (3) of the monitoring well locations (Boreholes 5 to 7) on March 11, 2024, to provide a more accurate estimate of the hydraulic conductivity (K) (or permeability) of the saturated aquifer soil strata.
+These tests resulted in hydraulic conductivity values ranging from 3×10^{-5} to 9×10^{-5} m/s.
+These results area graphically presented in Appendix C, and a summary of the data is also included in Table 1 (Appendix D).

 These values are consistent with the hydraulic conductivity ranges typically associated with similar soils (Freeze & Cherry, 1979).
-Hydraulic conductivities calculated using the Hazen Formula from the soil grain size analyses (Enclosures 22 and 23) were similar in magnitude to those of the single well response tests.
+Hydraulic conductivities calculated using the Hazen Formula from the soil grain size analyses (Enclosures 24 to 28) were similar in magnitude to those of the single well response tests.